THE TRUE EVIDENCE

 29: And also upon the servants and upon the handmaids in those days will I pour out my spirit.

 To gain eternal life all true worshippers must be Holy Spirit baptized.
 The pouring out of the Spirit of God upon all flesh on the Day of Pentecost is not to be equated to the baptism of the Holy Spirit.
 With the phenomenon of speaking with other tongues, God was able to get the attention of the Jews.
 As the Gospel went forth, signs and wonders were manifested.
-In the early 20th Century, the Christians saw a similar outpouring where the speaking with tongues was again manifested.
-Then other signs and wonders followed with the preaching of the Gospel.
-The Holy Spirit of God is poured out, like rain, upon all flesh − the just and the unjust as God wills, "for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust" (Matt.5:45).
-And "the gifts and calling of God are without repentance (are irrevocable)" (Rom.11:29).
+In the early 20th Century, the Christians saw a similar outpouring where speaking with tongues was again manifested.
+Other signs and wonders then followed with the preaching of the Gospel.
+The Holy Spirit of God is poured out, like rain, upon all flesh — the just and the unjust as God wills, “for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust” (Matt.5:45).
+And “the gifts and calling of God are without repentance (are irrevocable)” (Rom.11:29).
 Anyone can receive an anointing.
 But an anointing is not a baptism.
-That's why it is important to note that a person does not necessary have the baptism of the Holy Spirit and/or that he is born again just because he has one or all of the following manifestations:
+Therefore a person does not necessary have the baptism of the Holy Spirit and/or is born again just because he has one or all of the following manifestations:

 1) Experience in speaking with other tongues.